gimmickyboot/PI102825GroupCreater/README.md

 PI102825 relates to devices failing to renew their MDM profile when the built-in Jamf CA needs to be renewed in organisations with over 500 devices.

 To use the script, download and run `sh pi102825_group_creater.sh <name of static group, a number starting at 1 will be added> [ full jss URL ]` You can use either username/password or oauth (ie API Client) credentials.
 If you use oath, be sure to add the appropriate roles as listed below.

-Run with arguemtns for syntax.
+Run without arguments for syntax full syntax and examples.

 For more information on this PI, please contact Jamf support.